-If you would like to contest the Parking Charge Notice you can do so in writing or via email to the addresses below.
+If you would like to contest the Parking Charge Notice you can do so in writing or via an appeals form available on this website.
 All correspondence must include the Parking Charge Notice reference number, your vehicle registration mark, your name, address and the name of the driver (if different) and any supporting evidence.
 All appeals should be marked for the attention of our Appeals Department.
 Upon receipt of your appeal the Parking Charge Notice will be placed on hold for the duration of the appeals procedure.
 Please allow up to 35 days for your appeal to be processed.

 Due to legal procedures we are unable to make appeal adjudications over the phone.
 All enquiries must be forwarded in writing.
 We are however happy to answer any questions that you have regarding the appeal process.

 We will notify you of the outcome of your appeal in writing within 35 days of from the date of your appeal.

 If the appeal is unsuccessful you will be provided with the contact details of the Independent Appeals Service (POPLA) and a unique appeal reference.
 POPLA will not accept an appeal if you have not appealed to the operator beforehand.
 If you choose to appeal to POPLA and your appeal is unsuccessful then you will lose the right to pay at the reduced amount.